Uiver Collection: History

 followed by dots.
-They repeated this for about half an hour, but the "Uiver" was neither to be seen nor heard, so they drove back to the Post Officc.
+They repeated this for about half an hour, but the "Uiver" was neither to be seen nor heard, so they drove back to the Post Office.
+Unknown to those on the ground, the crew of the "Uiver" had seen the flashing street lights but because of turbulence and poor visibility were not actually able to read the Morse code.

 In the meantime, Newnham's neighbour Barclay Dowling drove Newnham to the Dean Street door of the Post Office building, where stairs to the first floor led to the telephone exchange and the 2CO studio.
 As they drove, Newnham formulated the desperate rescue plan-to call on motor vehicles to proceed to the Albury Racecourse and illuminate a landing strip for the aircraft in distress.
 The thought frightened Newnham, because should the aircraft make an unsuccessful landing, he would be responsible for the consequences.
 He decided to implement the plan anyway.
 Consequently, Dowling dropped Newnham at the studio and then proceeded to the racecourse where he teamed up with Albury Racing Club Secretary Bertie Peacock and his son Donald in marshalling the arriving vehicles so that they formed a crescent around the perimeter of the racecourse.

 On gaining entry to the building and climbing the stairs to the radio studio, Newnham was faced with the problem of not having a technician who could manipulate the radio controls to allow him to break into radio 3AR on relay from Melbourne.
 Newnham had no idea as to what buttons to push, so he phoned his regular technician, Bob Mathews, to hasten to the studio-but that would cost some time.

 To make matters worse, the studio lights began flickering, as did the town lights.
 Newnham soon came to realise that they were spelling the word ALBURY in Morse code, but it was not until later than he learned that Ferris and Turner were responsible for this unique method of communication.

 Fortunately, an assistant in the telephone exchange, Charlie Walters, was alert as to what was happening, and switched on the ringer circuit on a phone that connected directly with the Corowa transmitter control room.
 Newnham rang 2CO and spoke to the mechanic on duty, Jim Nicholls, and told him of his intentions.
 They decided to patch the phone on to the transmitter, which had the effect of using the microphone in the telephone handset in the Albury studio to produce the sound that would be transmitted.
 At 12:55 am, 3AR on relay from Melbourne went off air and Newnham went to air.